×

 Nasal corticosteroids are sprays that help to reduce inflammation.
 Doctors can prescribe various corticosteroids, such as budesonide, fluticasone, etc. If the medical expert thinks that the nasal rinse is not helping, they may suggest other methods of treatment.
 The doctor may prescribe a solution that has saline and medication.

-These sprays are available in every pharmacy, and are used to relieve congestion from the nose.
+These sprays are available in every pharmacy and are used to relieve congestion in the nose.
 They can help reduce drainage and help flush away irritants.

 4. Antibiotics

 If the cause of your infection is a bacterium, then antibiotics may help.
 Sometimes, doctors prescribe other medicines along with this one.
-This is why so many diagnostic tests are performed so that a correct evaluation is assessed.
+This is why so many diagnostic tests are performed so that a correct evaluation can be made.

 5. Immunotherapy